-They provide the aroma given off by fruit, they are in the fresh air you breath while walking your pet in the park, and they even provide some of the colors that define specific herbs and spices.
+They provide the aroma given off by fruit, they are in the fresh air you breathe while walking your pet in the park, and they even provide some of the colors that define specific herbs and spices.

-Sure, there are cannabis specific terpenes and flavonoids, however the plant kingdom shares many of the terpenes found in the cannabis you are cultivating and processing.
+Sure, there are cannabis-specific terpenes and flavonoids, however, the plant kingdom shares many of the terpenes found in the cannabis you are cultivating and processing.
 Here are a few examples:

 You probably won’t be surprised that this terpene is found in lemons and other citrus fruits.
 Essential oils from lemons that concentrate this terpene are known for their energizing effects, as well as it’s natural anti-fungal properties.

 Unknowingly popular for playing a role in the aroma of hops and the herb sage.
-Too many beers may give you a hangover, however humulene is well known for it’s pain relieving properties.
+Too many beers may give you a hangover, however humulene is well known for it’s pain-relieving properties.

 There are many, many more terpenes, but you get the idea.
 They are literally everywhere.
 For cannabis cultivators, naming a particular cannabis bud prior to sale almost always involves taking the plants terpene profile into account.

 Whether you’re eating soup from a take-out restaurant or snacking on an apple – you’re eating the same flavonoids found in many cannabis plants!